oxfordcontrol/COSMO.jl/README.md

 min 1/2 x'Px + q'x
 s.t.
 Ax = b, x in S+
 ```

-**Work in Progress!**
 ## Installation / Usage
+- Solver was written for Julia v0.6
 - Clone repository to local machine
-- include the ossdp.jl file into your project and load the OSSDP module.
+- Include the `Solver.jl` and `Projections.jl` files into your project and load the `OSSDP module`.
 - Consider the following example:

 ```julia